Abbykus/microPy-IDE/README.md

   - Delete target directory.

 ## DEPENDENCIES

+### Python 3.x
-As a prerequisite, the host PC must have at least Python 3.6 and PIP3 installed.
+As a prerequisite the host PC must have at least Python 3.6 and PIP3 installed.
 Your OS likely has Python 3.x installed.
 If not please google for installation on your OS.
-If the version of Python is lower than 3.6 please consider upgrading to the latest release.
+If the version of Python is lower than 3.6 please upgrade to the latest release.

 ### Install PIP3
+PIP3 is a package manager for Python applications.
+Use the following instrctuins if your system does not have PIP3 installed.
 - *Linux / MacOS*
   - Launch a terminal (CTRL-ALT-T) and type **sudo apt install python3-pip**